 “Aren’t you one now, a fugitive that is?” the Korean officer asked with the barest hint of a grin as he sipped his whisky.

 “Don’t remind me,” Hernandez growled before he shook his head.
 “God, I need a drink.”
 A few seconds later one of the other Koreans pressed a tumbler of whisky into his hand.
-Hernandez started to raise it to his lips, but the lieutenant colonel held up a hand to stop him, “That, sir is a 30-year-old Balvenie Single Malt Scotch Whisky.
+Hernandez started to raise it to his lips, but the lieutenant colonel held up a hand to stop him, “That, sir is a 30-year Balvenie Single Malt Scotch Whisky.
 Please, treat it with the respect it deserves.
 This is not a Scotch to toss back.
-After all, it is 800 credits a bottle.”
+It is 1,200 credits a bottle.”

 Hernandez raised it to his lips again and took a deep breath of the amber liquid.
 He drank spiced rum rather than Scotch whisky but it’s what was in the apartment.
 The scent of honey and nuts and allspice filled his nose before he sipped it.
 Honey, vanilla, a hint of what could only be cigar leaf, with Sherry and tiny hints of smoke or peat filled his mouth.
 Swallowing he let out a breath and shook his head briefly, “Damn.
 That’s as smooth as a virgin’s twat.”